Griffin narrowly misses triple-double, Pistons rout Suns - Philly

 The Pistons blew open a 21-point lead in the third quarter, outscoring Phoenix 25-10 go to up 69-48 with 4:56 left in the period.
 Seldom-used Alec Peters' 3-pointer cut it to 77-64 but Anthony Toliver sank his third 3-pointer in the final four minutes of the quarter to put Detroit up 80-64 entering the fourth.

-The Pistons led by as many as 30 in the fourth quarter.
+The Pistons, who shot 56 percent in the second half, led by as many as 30 in the fourth quarter.

+"We just couldn't hold them in the second half," Phoenix interim coach Jay Triano said.
+"32 percent we held them to in the first half just by mucking it up a little bit.
+Second half they go 28 of 50 and Blake makes a couple tough ones and their confidence starts to go up."

 TIP-INS

-Pistons: Jackson had been ruled out for the game by coach Stan Van Gundy at the shootaround but that changed when the coach met with the media pregame. ...
-Griffin, who made his first appearance against Phoenix as a Piston, averaged 22.5 points and 8.2 rebounds in 26 career games against the Suns as a Los Angeles Clipper.
+Pistons: Detroit made 10 of 20 3s and had just three turnovers in the second half. ...
+Jackson had been ruled out for the game by Van Gundy at the shootaround but that changed when the coach met with the media pregame. ...
+Griffin, who made his first appearance against Phoenix as a Piston, averaged 22.5 points and 8.2 rebounds in 26 career games against the Suns as a Los Angeles Clipper. ...
+Detroit swept season series with Suns for second time in three seasons.

 Suns: Phoenix has lost 10 in a row at home. ...
 Suns assigned C Alan Williams to Northern Arizona of the G-League.
 Williams is coming back from September knee surgery. ...
 Jackson's 36 points against Golden State on Saturday was fourth-most points by a rookie this season. ...
 Booker missed his 18th game of the season. ...
 Phoenix has won five games since Christmas, one since Jan.
 31. ...
 Dragan Bender made 1-of-8 3s. ...
 Other than Daniels, the Suns were a combined 3 of 29 on 3s.

-Note: This story has been corrected.
-A previous version had incorrect rebound and assist totals for Griffin.